 Get inspired is the next thing on the to do list.
 Whether you like to walk the streets and snap photos of things you like or scroll through Pinterest (check out ours here) find a few images that show the sort of vibe you want to go for.
 That way, even if you don’t know the names of the plants or the words to describe them, you have images to fall back on.
 And like they say, a picture is worth a thousand words.

-Be mindful that not ever plant you like the look of will be suited to your garden, or even sometimes available.
+Be mindful that not every plant you like the look of will be suited to your garden, or even sometimes available.
 But a good nursery person will be able to suggests an alternative that will work in your climate and chosen garden style.

 Then it’s time to look at the site.

 Take measurements of the area with a measuring tape.
-It’s much better to take the time to do it properly at the start then to have to come into the nursery a number of times trying to work out how many plants you will need.
+It’s much better to take the time to do this properly at the start, than to have to come into the nursery multiple times trying to work out how many plants you will need.
 If looking to plant trees, work out how much height and width you have for a canopy.

 Take note of anything that might impede roots (paying, pipe work).